AlexSchutzelaars/FsFinancieelExpert/readme.md

 ## Licentie/License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [Creative Commons Legal Code] License - see the LICENSE.md file for details

 ## Acknowledgments
 Hulp van CoPilot.